 Before I’d even started reading the book, I was already thinking up questions that I wanted to ask Kim, and as a fellow writer, I was inspired by her story and process.

 When did you first become interested in writing?

 Forever.
-First time, 3rd grade in Ms Dorset’s class in Asheboro, she had a picture of dates.
-So I wrote a story ‘I am a date’.
-It’s all about a date making a journey to the store and ends with a girl eating it.
+The first time, 3rd grade in Ms. Dorset’s class in Asheboro, she had a picture of dates.
+So I wrote the story ‘I am a date’.
+It’s all about a date-making journey to the store and ends with a girl eating it.
 I always loved to write, and had random notebooks filled with stories, nothing completed.
 Writing is something I’ve always done when I get stressed or am working through something.

 What drew you to the young adult genre in particular?

 The story itself.
 I had the idea in 1996, my kids were young and I wrote a rough idea of it in my journal.
 It was right after we’d come back from a trip, wrote the prologue which I tweaked for years.
 I knew it would be a children’s book.
 The Lion Witch and the Wardrobe was a critical book for me, and I planned it to be for older elementary.
 When I got into writing the main character (Princess Adriana) I knew there would be a romantic element and I wanted her to be old enough for it to play out.
 So I knew it was meant to be YA.
 I really like YA lit and I love to read it aloud to both of my children.
 When my daughter was in high school I’d read what she would be reading so we could discuss it.

 I love the title of your book, how did you come up with it?

 I couldn’t decide on the title and my husband and children read the book, I asked my husband what the title should be and he said, “A Clearing in the Forest”.

 In your story you’ve created an entire world, what sort of process did you go through to create it?
 Create as you go?
 Or did you plan it all out in advance?